eiphyllis/CLI-project-hangman/README.md

  - Don't allow input greater than a single character for a letter guess

 ## Authors and acknowledgment
-Built by Lauren Birts and Phyllis Njoroge, Flatiron Software Engineering Houston 04202020
+Built by Lauren Birts and Phyllis Njoroge, Flatiron Software Engineering Houston 04/20/2020 Cohort

 ### License
 This project is licensed under the MIT License - see the LICENSE.md file for details.